← Back to calculator

 Capital gain = Proceeds − Cost basis

-Taxable after VP = Capital gain − Accumulated VP credit
+Taxable after line 53 = Capital gain − eligible line-53 amount

-Final taxable = Taxable after VP × (1 − Teilfreistellung rate)
+Final taxable = Taxable after line 53 × (1 − Teilfreistellung rate)

 This form is for reporting income from investment funds.
 Distributions and the Vorabpauschale are reported in different lines depending on the fund type: